awsdocs/aws-systems-manager-user-guide/doc_source/integration-ps-secretsmanager.md

 1. Create a secret in Secrets Manager\.
 For more information, see [Creating and Managing Secrets with AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html)\.

 1. Reference a secret by using the AWS CLI, AWS Tools for Windows PowerShell, or the SDK\.
-When you reference a Secrets Manager secret, the parameter name must begin with the following reserved path: `/aws/reference/secretsmanager/`\.
+When you reference a Secrets Manager secret, the name must begin with the following reserved path: `/aws/reference/secretsmanager/`\.
 By specifying this path, Systems Manager knows to retrieve the secret from Secrets Manager instead of Parameter Store\.
-Here are some example parameters that correctly reference Secrets Manager secrets:
+Here are some example names that correctly reference Secrets Manager secrets using Parameter Store:
    + `/aws/reference/secretsmanager/CFCreds1`
    + `/aws/reference/secretsmanager/DBPass`